Get your nominations in to North Norfolk District Council’s Big Society Awards to celebrate your local hero.

 Designing the facilities to ensure that they serve multi purposed has been a key consideration for the designers.
 The existing pool with a gradual ‘beach-style’ entrance is unsuitable for those wishing to swim for fitness or for gala style events.
 The proposal, therefore, is to install a standard six- lane 25-metre pool.
 This proposal has enabled the Council to apply for a substantial grant from Sport England to contribute to the cost of the build.
 Together with a smaller pool, the 25-metre pool will allow visitors to enjoy a greater range of activities.

 The range of portable fun equipment such as inflatables that can now be added to a pool for sessions has increased.
-We are hopeful that the new operator of the facility will include sessions such as the one below (suitable for ages 5+) which is similar to that currently offered at the Council's Victory swimming pool in North Walsham.
+The new operator of the facility will include sessions such as the one below (suitable for ages 5+) which is similar to that currently offered at the Council's Victory swimming pool in North Walsham.

 A typical inflatable session at Hinckley pool, courtesy of Places for People